 There are over 1,600 animals at Best Friends Animal Sanctuary.
 And you can change the life of one of them today.
-Sponsor an animal and follow their story.
-Or maybe even find your new best friend to adopt.
+This holiday season, sponsor an animal and follow their story.
+Or sponsor in honor of a loved one.

 Ever wonder how we choose names for the animals at the Sanctuary?
 They get a name when they arrive — before we really know them — and sometimes it’s challenging!
 Naming Holy Moly though was easy.
 This big, gorgeous, rambunctious boy was rowdy.
 When he gets the zoomies you can’t help but scratch your head and mutter, “Holy moly.”

 Koda is new at the Sanctuary.
 He was adopted as a kitten, but things didn’t work out in his home.
 Koda had been behaving in a way that seemed a little aggressive.
 Lucky for Koda, we understand that sometimes the only way a cat can let you know something is wrong is by acting in a way that demands your attention!

 On a sunny winter afternoon I reacquainted myself with Tiny Tim.
 It took all of one minute.
 Happy Feet (one of his many nicknames) has never met a stranger.
 He is bright, playful and always eager to “help” a volunteer with whatever task is at hand.
 Folded towels need to be inspected, toys need to be tested, etc. He is a busy boy.

 Jolene arrived in February of 2014 from a network partner in Indiana.
 She was unsocialized and unlikely to be adopted when compared with fluffy friendly lap cats.
 This girl has taken her time warming up to us.
 But after she checked and double checked that she was safe, she is slowly making friends with the humans in her life.

 A home that understands her cautious yet curious nature would be rewarded with soft looks and slow blinks from a kitty who just wants to feel secure.